 The most popular Jordans are the Air Jordan 1s.
 The original sneakers in the line.
 They were the first to become a worldwide pop culture phenomenon.
 With their straightforward yet iconic styling and superlative functionality, they’re real winners.

 The top-selling Jordans include the Air Jordan 1 ‘Black Toe’, the Air Jordan 1 ‘Chicago’, the Air Jordan 1 Retro High OG Bordeaux, and the Air Jordan Mid Bred 1, a mid-top in a black and red colorway, originally banned by the NBA.

 The best Jordans to buy right now include the Air Jordan 35, introduced in 2020—a serious high-performing basketball sneaker.
 For street-style appeal, the best Jordans include fashion collaborations such as the Off-White x Air Jordan 4.

-There are many different Jordan 1 colourways on the market now and all have the same high quality as the original Jordan 1s, made from full-grain calfskin with extra cushioning and support.
-One of the best colourways is the Air Jordan 1 Black Toe.
+There are many different Jordan 1 colorways on the market now and all have the same high quality as the original Jordan 1s, made from full-grain calfskin with extra cushioning and support.
+One of the best colorways is the Air Jordan 1 Black Toe.